yesAnd92/lwe/README.md

-fmt         Generate the specified file based on SQL help        Help about any command md5         Get a md5 for the given value or  a random md5 value version     Print the version number of lwe
+fmt         Generate the specified file based on SQL help        Help about any command md5         Get a md5 for the given value or  a random md5 value ncx         Decrypt password of connection in .ncx file version     Print the version number of lwe
 ```
 ### help